NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 **Solution:** A), B), D)

 ## Biological study design and interpretation

+The last set of question checked that the applicants understand basics of biological study design and can critically interpret presented results.

 ### R1
 In the picture below you can find a figure and fragment of its description from the <a href=https://www.karger.com/Article/FullText/493214 target="_blank">paper</a> on the role of metformin in survival of pancreatic cancer patients.
 The paper describes a metaanalysis that is a statistical compilation of many similar studies on the specific topic.
 This metaanalysis included randomised clinical trials and observational studies done in many clinics.